 Passing on life lessons from generation to generation is incredibly important, especially when it comes to topics like money.
-Strangely enough, personal finance is not a subject often taught in grade school, high school or even, in many cases, college.
-Only 10% of Gen Edgers have received financial education in school,1 and if colleges do offer personal finance courses, they’re rarely required.
+Strangely enough, personal finance is not a subject often taught in the public school system.
+Only 21 states require high school students to take a course in personal finance,1 and if offered in college, they are rarely required.
 Understanding finances and learning smart spending practices are basic building blocks for adulthood, and yet the onus of teaching these essential life skills falls primarily on the shoulders of parents and grandparents.

-To further complicate matters, Gen Edgers are growing up in a drastically different world than generations past.
-So it’s necessary to look through Gen Edgers’ eyes so you can provide financial education in the best, most impactful way.
-Here are some strategies you can employ to reach Gen Edgers and raise a generation of financially smart kids:
+To further complicate matters, Generation Z grew up in a drastically different world than generations past.
+It’s often necessary to view the world through their eyes so you can provide financial education in the best, most impactful way.
+Here are some strategies you can employ to reach Generation Z and raise financially smart kids.

 The lesson of delayed gratification

 We all know growing wealth is not a short-term endeavor.
-You have to learn to sit back, settle in for the long haul and wait out the natural ebb and flow of the stock market.
-Don’t let your kids be in for a nasty shock when they realize not everything they want can be achieved instantaneously.
+You have to learn to sit back and wait out the natural ebb and flow of the stock market.
+Don’t let your kids be in for a shock when they realize not everything they want can be achieved instantaneously.
 Where possible, teach them the lesson of delayed gratification.
-If you’ve set up an allowance system, consider paying them on a monthly basis.
+If you’ve set up an allowance system, consider paying them monthly instead of weekly.
 Or have your child plant and care for their favorite vegetable or fruit to see the “fruits of their labors” over time, an analogy that applies directly to the world of finance.

 Embrace and incorporate technology

 Chances are you’ve probably had the mildly unsettling experience of watching a toddler walk up to a magazine cover and try to swipe it like a touchscreen.
-It’s a whole new world out there, and Edgers are a part of it.
-They’ve never known a time without smartphones…or ubiquitous WiFi, the internet, social media, apps and laptops.
-Edgers are in their element when they’re interacting with technology.
-They’ve grown up using these tools to learn, to make friends, to buy, to sell, to create, to collaborate… the list goes on.
-If you want to teach this generation about finances, you need to incorporate the use of technology to keep them engaged.
+It’s a whole new world out there, and Zers are a part of it.
+They’ve never known a time without smartphones…or ubiquitous WiFi, social media, apps and laptops.
+Gen Zers are in their element when they’re interacting with technology.
+They’ve grown up using these tools to learn, make friends, buy, sell, create, collaborate…the list goes on.
+If you want to teach this generation about finances, you need to incorporate technology to keep them engaged.